 Choose corresponding connection from the figures below and connect corresponding voltages and currents.
-Information on electrical consumption of current and voltage inputs is given in a chapter I/O modules.
+Information on electrical consumption of current and voltage inputs is given in a chapter I/O modules on page 77.

 For accurate operation and to avoid measuring signal crosstalk it is important to avoid driving voltage measuring wires close to current measuring transformers.